HazeGrid/HazeGrid/README.md

 # 🌫️ HazeGrid
 HazeGrid is a sleek, modern weather application delivering accurate real-time weather updates with a focus on simplicity, elegance, and responsiveness.
-It uses Next.js, TypeScript, and Tailwind CSS, and pulls weather data from Tomorrow.io API.
+It uses Next.js, TypeScript, and Tailwind CSS, and pulls weather data from Open Weather / Tomorrow.io API.

 🔗 Live Website: https://hazegrid.com